-WEM Rule 2.13.42 specifies the matters the ERA must have regard to when deciding to issue a civil penalty notice.
-For further information see section 6.2 of the Monitoring Protocol: Economic Regulation Authority, 2023, Monitoring Protocol, (online).
-The ERA is in the process of amending this document to be consistent with EPWA's Exposure Draft.
+8 WEM Rule 2.13.42 specifies the matters the ERA must have regard to when deciding to issue a civil penalty notice.
+For further information see section 6.2 of the Monitoring Protocol: Economic Regulation Authority, 2024, Monitoring Protocol. (online).